fgauna12/fgauna12.github.io/_posts/2020-01-19-the-near-end-of-azure-webjobs.md

 - No coldstart issue
 - Better hardware

 So, is there a need to create Azure webjobs anymore?
 Probably not.
 There are a few small circumstances, such as the need for file system trigger.
 Other than that, the only other usecase I can think of is something I needed recently: less outbound IPs.
 I had a situation in which I had to whitelist my service so having a webjob made the list of possible outbound IPs much smaller than a consumption-based azure function.
-For a consumption azure function, I would have to whitelist the entire datacenter.
+For a consumption-based azure function, I would have to whitelist the entire datacenter.